Tushar-Harsora/cpprest/README.md

 # Installation

-The sample currently only runs on macOS and via Docker.
+The sample now runs on MacOS and Linux, Windows is not tested

 ## macOS